euniceumutoni/simon-game/README.md

  #### Step 1

  Wait until a block is put forward.
+If perhaps you missed it, refresh the page.